SSE broadband features and review

 SSE is best known as one of the “big six” energy providers, but as well as electricity and gas it can also pipe fast broadband into your home.

-SSE offers good value unlimited broadband and phone packages on flexible short-term contracts, and SSE energy customers benefit from additional discounts and freebies.
+SSE offers good value unlimited broadband and phone packages, and SSE energy customers benefit from additional discounts and freebies.

 What does SSE broadband offer?